Az-otrope/virtual-kitchen-sql/README.md

 # virtual-kitchen-sql
-This project uses synthetic data with advanced SQL queries performed in Snowflake
+This project uses simulated data with advanced SQL to answer questions for Virtual Kitchen business.
+Snowflake is the datawarehouse hosting the data schema and executing SQL queries.

 Virtual Kitchen is an interactive meal-delivery service.
 Virtual Kitchen currently operates in the United States.
 We need to use the city and state to identify the locations of our customers and suppliers.